Updated on August 25th, 2023 at 06:04 pm

 The new legislation signed by Governor Youngkin (SB 671 and HB 933) will take effect on July 1, 2022, eliminating the requirement for a Board of Pharmacy registration.
 This change simplifies patients’ ability to obtain the medical cannabis they need.
 The only requirement for patients to purchase cannabis from a medical dispensary in the state is a physician’s written certification.

 Patients will be able to self-certify their medical cannabis use.
 This means they will not need to go through any registered practitioners to get the certification.
 However, Agents still need to register in order for patients to get their medicine.
-Those that want a tangible card can still request one from the Board of Pharmacy.
+Those who want a tangible card can still request one from the Board of Pharmacy.

 Since its introduction, the program has seen a massive influx of registrants, with more than 50,000 people signing up.
 Many people are still waiting for approval, with about 8,000 applications yet to be processed.